christex-foundation/progression-framework/frameworks/hr.md

           - 'Takes responsibility for one or more team goals to drive forward.'
       - level: 4
         criteria:
-          - 'Works on large-scale projects or manages complex verticals that affect all Monzonauts.
+          - 'Works on large-scale projects or manages complex verticals that affect all employees.
 Coaches others to delegate effectively so the whole team can achieve their goals.'
           - 'Changes existing policies, processes and communications to align with company priorities and team goals.'
           - 'Thinks in terms of the next year and how their specialism can have the highest impact in this timeframe.'
           - 'Is able to build robust and scalable processes and help manage the transition to automating all or parts of the process with product and engineering.'